Blendify/blender-manual/blender_docs/manual/modeling/surfaces/editing.rst

 This tool is a bit similar to its :doc:`mesh counterpart </modeling/meshes/editing/duplicating/spin>` but with less control and options (in fact, there is none!).

-It only works on selected "surfaces" made of *one U-row* (and not with one V-row), so-called "surface curves", by "extruding" this "cross section" in a square pattern, automatically adjusting the weights of control points to get a perfect circular extrusion (this also implies closing the surface along the V axis), following exactly the same principle
+It only works on selected "surfaces" made of *one U row* (and not with one V row), so-called "surface curves", by "extruding" this "cross section" in a square pattern, automatically adjusting the weights of control points to get a perfect circular extrusion (this also implies closing the surface along the V axis), following exactly the same principle